Tears: Human culture

 In nearly all human cultures, crying is associated with tears, active tear ducts and abrupt strong respiration, due to strong emotional impetuses.
 Triggers of crying can vary from sadness and grief to intense anger, happiness, fear, mirth, frustration, confusion, and any form of overwhelming stimuli.
 Emotional tears can also be triggered by social and personal experiences, like listening to music, reading social media content, sharing thoughts, and communicating.

 Crying is often associated with babies and children.
 The infants that are unable to vocally communicate have many alternating tones in their crying, attracting the attention of the caregiver and specifically their biological mothers.
 Blood-related mothers go through physiological changes upon exposure to the crying, with a deceleration in heart rate, followed by a quick acceleration, as well as understanding the vocalizations of the baby's crying.
 This is a mother-specific case, as the other caregivers, like biological father or adoptive parents, are not able to decode the sound.

 Some cultures consider crying to be undignified and infantile, casting aspersions on those who cry in public settings, excluding circumstances which concerns loss of a relative or a loved one.
 In most Western cultures, it is more socially acceptable for women and children to cry than men, reflecting masculine sex-role stereotypes.
-In some Latin regions, crying among men is more acceptable.
 There is evidence for an interpersonal function of crying as tears express a need for help and foster willingness to help in an observer.

 Some modern psychotherapy movements such as Re-evaluation Counseling encourage crying as beneficial to health and mental well-being.
 An insincere display of grief or dishonest remorse is sometimes called crocodile tears in reference to an Ancient Greek anecdote that crocodiles would pretend to weep while luring or devouring their prey.
 In addition, "crocodile tears syndrome" is a colloquialism for Bogorad's syndrome, an uncommon consequence of recovery from Bell's palsy in which faulty regeneration of the facial nerve causes people to shed tears while eating.